In the Twilights of Dew and of Fire (1)

 He spread his hands.
 “Of course.”

-“I don't know if I want to live Above.”
+“I don't know if I want to live there.”

 “And Aniela?
 What does she want?”